Grievance Policy and Procedure for Graduate, Professional, and Post-baccalaureate Students

-- If either the grievant or the respondent is unsatisfied with the outcome of the college level process, that party may file an appeal seeking university level review by the Graduate and Professional Studies Grievance Committee (GPSGC) which is under the purview of the Vice Provost/Dean of The Graduate School.
-This appeal must be in writing explaining the party’s position, and filed with the Vice Provost/Dean of The Graduate School within 30 calendar days of the final disposition at the college level.
+- If either the grievant or the respondent is unsatisfied with the outcome of the college level process, that party may file an appeal seeking university level review by the Graduate and Professional Studies Grievance Committee (GPSGC) which is under the purview of the Associate Vice President of Graduate and Professional Studies.
+This appeal must be in writing explaining the party’s position, and filed with the Associate Vice President of Graduate and Professional Studies within 30 calendar days of the final disposition at the college level.
 The appeal may designate as respondents any of the following persons: (i) the college dean or designee who issued the decision at the college level; (ii) the departmental chair who issued the department’s decision or the alternative; and (iii) the original faculty member or committee members giving rise to the grievance.
 In the absence of a designation, only the faculty member or committee members will be respondents.
 The appeal must include a concise statement of the outcome desired by the appellant.

 Review at the university appeal level shall be for the purpose of determining:

-Upon receiving a written appeal, the Vice Provost/Dean of the Graduate School will review the reports from the department and college grievance processes and will, within 10 working days, determine whether to return the grievance to the department or college, reject the appeal, or refer the appeal to a committee.
+Upon receiving a written appeal, the Associate Vice President of Graduate and Professional Studies will review the reports from the department and college grievance processes and will, within 10 working days, determine whether to return the grievance to the department or college, reject the appeal, or refer the appeal to a committee.
 If the dean decides to refer the appeal to a committee, the dean will notify the chairperson of the Graduate and Professional Studies Council (GPSC), who will appoint a committee (GPSGC) within 10 working days of receiving such notification.

 The GPSGC will consist of two graduate/professional students and three faculty members, none of whom will be from any respondent’s department or program or from the department or program in which the grievant is enrolled.
 The faculty members will be appointed by the chair of GPSC on an ad hoc basis.
 The chair of GPSC will also select the student members from a pool of graduate students provided by each of the colleges.
 The chair of the committee will be elected by the committee members.
 All members of the committee will have voting privileges.
 The GPSGC will review the appeal file and may also request other documents as it sees fit.

 Within 30 calendar days of being formed, the GPSGC should schedule an appeal hearing with the interested parties.
 This deadline may be extended at the GPSGC’s discretion upon written request of a party or upon stipulation of all parties.
 No record of the hearing will be required and the deliberations will be completed with reasonable speed.
 If a recording is made (at the discretion of the committee), it should be made available to all parties.
 Counsel for each of the parties involved may be present with that person, but will not be allowed to speak at the hearing.
 Expert resources should be available to the committee in an advisory capacity as needed.
-The GPSGC will report its recommendations in writing to the Vice Provost/Dean of the Graduate School within 10 working days of the hearing, who will make a decision within 10 working days following their receipt.
-The Vice Provost/Dean of the Graduate School will forward a copy & this decision in writing to the parties, to the dean of the college in the event he/she is not a party, and to the GPSGC.
+The GPSGC will report its recommendations in writing to the Associate Vice President of Graduate and Professional Studies within 10 working days of the hearing, who will make a decision within 10 working days following their receipt.
+The Associate Vice President of Graduate and Professional Studies will forward a copy & this decision in writing to the parties, to the dean of the college in the event she is not a party, and to the GPSGC.
 Any party may file, within 10 working days of notification, a written appeal of the decision to the Senior Vice President for Academic Affairs and Provost.
 The Provost may conduct a plenary review.
 The Provost’s decision, presented within 30 working days, will be final.

 - A graduate or professional student with a pending grievance regarding academic issues, if employed in a graduate student appointment, will retain privileges and salary, subject to a review of the individual situation by the department or college.